on1san/Custom-Player-Sprite-Switcher/README.md

 In Version 1.0, all 6 tile sprites extracted from the ROM are used.

-The overworld spritesheets contain 6 × 16x16 sprites in a single `.png` image.
-These files are located in the `sprites` and `battle/trainers` folders of `gen1recomp`.

 This means you can play as any NPC which walks around in the overworld.

 ### Limitations